-Section 19: Public funding of election campaigns
+Section 22: Public funding of election campaigns

-Candidates for State elections may be eligible to be reimbursed for certain electoral expenditure incurred in connection with a State by-election.
+Parties registered for State elections and candidates may be eligible to be reimbursed for certain electoral expenditure incurred in connection with the 2023 NSW State election.

-Candidates should understand the entitlements they may have to claim a reimbursement of electoral expenditure incurred as set out in the Electoral Funding Act and the Electoral Funding Regulation.
+Parties and candidates at the 2023 NSW State election should understand the entitlements they may have to claim a reimbursement of electoral expenditure incurred as set out in the Electoral Funding Act and the Electoral Funding Regulation.